Dr Cordelia Freeman

 - Why women are dressing up as Margaret Atwood’s Handmaids

-I have given invited talks about my research at institutions including UCL, LSE, Trinity College Dublin, University of Nottingham, University of Oxford, and University of Cambridge.
+I have given invited talks about my research at institutions including UCL, LSE, Trinity College Dublin, University of Buenos Aires, University of Nottingham, University of Oxford, and University of Cambridge.

-- 2020- Conference Officer, Latin American Geographies Working Group (of the RGS-IBG)
+- 2020- Conference Officer, Latin American Geographies Research Group (of the RGS-IBG)

 - 2020-2023 Committee Member, Political Geography Research Group (of the RGS-IBG)